 For the Spring semester of 2020, UiT has made it possible for students to submit a self-certification when absent from exams.
 This is stipulated in the Temporary Exam Regulations.
 Self-certification provides the opportunity for a postponed exam.

-If you are prevented from participating in the spring semester 2020 exam due to illness or other compelling reasons, you can submit a self-certification.
+If you are prevented from participating in the autumn semester 2020 exam due to illness or other compelling reasons, you can submit a self-certification.

 Self-certification/medical certification needs to be submitted within one week of the exam/deadline for submitting your exam.

 Be aware that you cannot submit an answer paper if you submit a self-certification.

 The deadline for signing up for postponed exams is August 15 for the Autumn semester, and January 15 for the Spring semester.
 Signing up is done via Studentweb.

 If you are sick at the time of the exam, and do not submit your self-certification/medical certification, you will not have the right to an extended test.
 By not being present, you will have spent one of your three attempts at the exam.

 Re-scheduled examination is an extraordinary examination that is held for candidates who were suffering from acute illness in connection with the ordinary examination.
 Please note that acute illness is defined as illness that arose less than 14 days before the actual examination.

 If you are ill on the date of the examination, in order to have the right to re-scheduled examination, you must deliver a medical certificate to the faculty that is holding the examination no later than a week after the first examination for which the medical certificate applies (Autumn semester 2020 you can submit a self-certification).